wwong4374/diagnostic-screener/README.md

 **Describe how you would deploy this as a true production app on the platform of your choice:**

 1. Deploy the frontend as a static website on AWS S3.
 Use a Content Delivery Network (CDN) like AWS CloudFront to cache the website and distribute across geographies for faster loading.
-2. For the backend, first containerize with Docker so the app runs the same on any machine.
+2. For the backend, first containerize with Docker so the app runs the same way on any machine.
 Then, deploy the Docker image using AWS EC2, which allows for autoscaling as traffic grows.
 3. Host the database on AWS Relational Database Service (RDS), which provides automated backups and replication across geographies.

 **How would ensure the application is highly available and performs well?**

 1. For the frontend, AWS S3 already provides high availability, so I would deploy the website to AWS S3.
 The CDN would provide further availability by serving cached content from locations closest to users.
-2. For the backend, deploy to to multiple EC2 instances to provide redundancy if one server goes down.
+2. For the backend, deploy to multiple EC2 instances to provide redundancy if one server goes down.
 Enable auto-scaling to automatically start more instances when traffic grows.
 Also, implement a load balancer to balance traffic between servers.
-3. For the database, deploy to AWS RDS across multiple avability zones for redundancy.
+3. For the database, deploy to AWS RDS across multiple availability zones for redundancy.
 Enable read replicas to support high volumes of read requests.

 **How would you secure it?**

 1. First, require login on the UI.
 Assuming we have patient information, require that patients provide their email/phone number, last name, date of birth, and two factor authentication code to log in.
 This ensures that only the patient or guardian can access the screener.
-Upon login, server issues a JWT (JSON Web Token) token, which frontend will later use to make HTTP requests.
+Upon login, server issues a JSON Web Token (JWT) token, which frontend will later use to make HTTP requests.
 2. Next, secure the API endpoints.
-Implement a CORS (Cross-Origin Resource Sharing) restriction in the server to only accept HTTP requests that come from the web UI.
+Implement a Cross-Origin Resource Sharing (CORS) restriction in the server to only accept HTTP requests that come from the web UI.
 Also, require that each request includes a valid JWT token in the headers.
 This ensures that only authenticated users can hit our API endpoints.
 3. Finally, secure the database.
 Knex is already implemented on the server to remove raw SQL, helping to block SQL injection.
 Credentials are saved in environment variables and not hardcoded in code.
 For further security, I would add a database password and only accept connections that come from the backend server.
 Lastly, create a "patient" level role that only allows reading and upserting data and rejects any schema alertions or drop commands.

 **What would you add to make it easier to troubleshoot problems while it is running live?**